-Library
+VC Library

-The VC/UHV Library is a joint library serving both Victoria College and the University of Houston-Victoria.
-The library occupies a three-story building with a seating capacity of over 300.
-More than 30 computer workstations provide access to the Internet, library electronic databases, and reference materials, as well as a selection of Microsoft Office applications.
-Other library facilities include conference rooms, study carrels and tables, leisure reading areas, and copiers.
+The Victoria College Library occupies a four-story building on the western end of campus.
+More than twenty computer workstations provide access to the Internet, library electronic databases, and a selection of Microsoft Office applications.
+Other library features include conference and study rooms, study carrels and tables, leisure reading areas, and a copier.

-Professional librarians are available to assist in locating information and using the library's resources.
-Interlibrary Loan is available to all students, faculty, and staff.
-The library also has a full program of bibliographic instruction.
+The college librarian and other library staff are available to assist in locating information and using the library's resources.
+Interlibrary Loan is available to all students, faculty, and staff to help them acquire the materials they need.
+The library also has a full program of bibliographic instruction to help students learn to do quality research and citations.